WELCOME! Find what you need

 Here are nine top tips for teaching the traditional long division standard algorithm.
-You’ll find practical yet simple ideas that teachers and parents can use today with their students.
+You’ll find practical, simple ideas that teachers and parents can use today with their students.

 The problem with long division.

-The standard algorithm for long division is difficult.
-There’s no doubt about it.
-Long division is tricky because there are so many steps, and students must complete them in exactly the right order.
+The standard algorithm for long division is challenging.
+There are many steps, and students need to complete them in the correct order.

-Even students who have memorized multiplication facts forget the sequence of steps in long division.
-They complete one step and aren’t sure what comes next.
-It’s a long, complex process.
+Even students who have memorized their facts can forget the step sequence.
+They finish one step and aren’t sure what comes next.
+It’s a long process.

 1. Use an organizer to break down long division problems visually.

-You can make your own organizer or find some excellent premade organizers to save time.
+You can create your own or use ready-to-print organizers to save time.

 2. A sticky note is your friend.

 They can also “hide” parts of problems and keep attention focused where it needs to be.
-Additionally, I’ve used them to cover problems that make the worksheet feel overwhelming.
+I’ve used them to cover problems when a worksheet felt overwhelming to a student.

-3. Highlight trouble areas and write helpful symbols.
+3. Highlight trouble areas and add helpful symbols.

 Use a highlighter to remind students where to begin.
-You can also highlight any steps that are troublesome to each student.
-I frequently use highlighters and colored markers as visual cues for students.
+You can also highlight steps that tend to cause errors for a student.
+I frequently used highlighters and colored markers to make visual cues for students.

-In the image above, you can see where I added an arrow indicating where to start.
-I also like to add an “x” multiplication symbol to remind students they need to multiply the divisor and the digits of the quotient.
+In the example above, I added an arrow to show the starting point.
+I also like to add a small “x” multiplication symbol as a cue to multiply the divisor by the next quotient digit.

 4. Enlarge the size of the problems.

-By the way, the organizers in my Shaped Math Long Division set come in various sizes.
-I like to print the largest organizer template in color and put it in a dry-erase sleeve (or page protector), like in the image above.
-Page protectors work well for this also as a less expensive alternative.
+The organizers in my Shape Visual Organizers – Long Division set come in multiple sizes.
+I like to print the largest template in color and put it in a dry-erase sleeve (or a page protector as a lower-cost option).

 5. Use anchor charts, posters, and reference cards.